 - Some employers will rise to the occasion and be supportive.
 Others may be disappointing in their responses, and you will understandably feel hurt and angry.

-- Tell them you are receiving appropriate health care.
+- Let him or her know that you are receiving appropriate health care.

-- Mention if you may need a particular accommodation such as occasional time off for a medical appointment.
+- If you may need a particular accommodation, such as occasional time off for a medical appointment, mention it.

-- Tell your boss that you will make every effort to insure that your work is properly covered and that you're committed to doing your job reliably and well.
+- Tell your boss that you will make every effort to ensure that your work is properly covered and that you’re committed to doing your job reliably and well.

 - Medical-related employer decisions about HIV (or any other disability) must be based on facts about you, not simply an employer’s opinions about HIV.

-Healthcare providers cannot deny their services to someone simply because the person is HIV-positive.
-If a doctor or other healthcare provider is uncomfortable treating someone with HIV and makes that known in whatever way to you, be aware that you have legal recourse in such situations.
+Health care providers cannot deny their services to someone simply because the person is HIV positive.
+If a doctor or other health care provider is uncomfortable treating someone with HIV and makes that known to you in any way, be aware that you have legal recourse in such situations.

 - Your status should be treated as privileged information.
 If, for instance, a doctor’s employee discusses details with you that another patient might overhear, politely request that such conversations be discussed in private.